darwinia-network/crab-docs/docs/builders/integrations/oracles/chainlink.md

 Note that the Client contract must have a LINK tokens balance to be able to pay for this request.
 However, if you deploy your setup, you can set the LINK value to 0 in your `ChainlinkClient.sol` contract, but you still need to have the LINK token contract deployed.

-### Try it on pangolin Alpha {: #try-it-on-pangolin-alpha }
+### Try it on Pangolin

 If you want to skip the hurdles of deploying all contracts, setting up your Oracle node, creating job IDs, and so on, we've got you covered.

-A custom Client contract on pangolin Alpha that makes all requests to our Oracle contract, with a 0 LINK token payment, is available.
+A custom Client contract on Pangolin that makes all requests to our Oracle contract, with a 0 LINK token payment, is available.
 These requests are fulfilled by an Oracle node that we are running.
 You can try it out with the following interface contract and the custom Client contract deployed at `{{ networks.pangolin.chainlink.client_contract }}`:

 ```solidity
 pragma solidity ^0.6.6;